panoply/esthetic/readme.md

 ### v0.4.0-beta.1

 _This module is in its infancy and working towards an official release candidate.
-Refer to the [Language Support](#language-support) before using the module._
+Refer to the [Language Support](#language-support) before using the module and please note that this readme will be subject to change._

 # 🎀 Prettify